cvoter/website-research-group/README.md

 	- ai: https://jpswalsh.github.io/academicons/

 #### content/doc
-If you want to reference a PDF or other document in a page (e.g., your CV, see Carolyn's "author" profile as an example), upload it here.
+If you want to reference a PDF or other document in a page (e.g., your CV, see Carolyn's `author` profile as an example), upload it here.
 Note that publications have a different process - see details below.

 ### content/event (aka Presentations)
-To add a presentation:
+To **add a presentation**:
-1. Copy the directory from a similar event under the `content/event` directory.
-Grab one from the same conference, if that is a choice.
-2. Change the name of the directory using the format `YYYY_MM_Conference_FirstAuthorLastName`
+1. Copy `content/event/blank` and rename to the new presentation using the format `YYYY_MM_Conference_FirstAuthorLastName`
-3. Replace `featured.jpg` (or `.png` or `.webp`) with the logo of the conference/venue, if different from the template event you copied.
-4. Update `index.md` with the information for the presentation.
+2. Update `_index.md` with the information for the presentation.
-    - authors: For lab members, be sure to list the full name exactly as it appears in `Authors` (i.e., check if middle initial is used).
-For non-lab members, list the name the same way it appears previously on the site (in other presentation or publications).
-	- event_url: link to the conference program, if possible (and a semi-permanent link)
-	- summary: specify Poster, Talk, Invited Talk, or Lightning Talk
-	- project: use dashes to list any projects associated with this publication.
-The name of the project to use is its directory name (i.e., `YYYYProjectStarted_ShortName`).
+3. Upload a logo of the conference/venue and name it `featured.jpg` (or `.png` or `.webp`).
+Most logos used to date are around 200px by 200px, with a few notable exceptions.
+You may want to play around with the size to ensure it matches the other logos when displayed.
+Check both the list of presentations and the individual presentation page.

 ### content/people
 This directory (`content/people`) contains just an `index.md` file which controls the appearance (sorting and grouping) of the `People` page.
 To add a new lab member, don't adjust anything here - instead, see `Authors` above.